This blog covers what title deeds are, how you can find yours, what property burdens are, how you can change your title deeds, and more.

 What is a title deed?

 Title deeds sound important, but what actually are they?
-Title deeds may include leases, mortgages, conveyances, wills and contracts for sale.
+Title deeds may include leases, house repayments, conveyances, wills and contracts for sale.
 Their main purpose is to show the chain of ownership for both land and property.

 Who holds the deeds to my house?